dnlbowers/modern-buddhism/README.md

 ### **Form Feedback Page Content**
 * I created this page to mimic the effect of actually submitting a form.
-* I centered the text alignment on this page.
-I set the alignment to justify on all other pages on smaller screens and left on larger screens.
+* I centered the text alignment on this page only.
+For all other pages I set the the text-alignment property to "justify" on smaller screen widths and to "left" on larger screens.
 I made this decision because of the lack of text on the form feedback page.
 Matching the alignment to the other pages looked out of place.
 * Since filling in the form suggests the user is interested in learning more, I have included a longer feature video about the tradition here. *Note: Originally, I had wanted to use this on the home page, but due to the length of the video, I deemed it too long for an introduction.
 There is no auto play on the videos, so the user can choose whether they want to engage with the video or not.*
 * Link included within the content to take the user back to the initial contact page, in case they wanted to look at the ways to contact a local meditation center, send an additional message, or sign up to the mailing list.